“Don’t Forget Your Keys!”

 The Back Story

-But….I had the good sense to look for the building care taker and was able to call my friend.
-Luckily for me, he was away for work but still in Johannesburg, who then drove at the speed of light in the rain to let me in and make my meeting (friend goals right?).
-On his way out he left me a note stuck on the door that read “Don’f forget your keys!”
-Whilst this was a little cheeky it was very thoughtful and extremely kind.
+Thankfully, I had the good sense to look for the building care taker and called my friend.
+Luckily for me, he was away for work but still in Johannesburg, who then drove at the speed of light, in the rain, to let me in and help me make my meeting (just slightly late — hes’s tot friend goals right?).
+On his way out he wrote me a note which he stuck on the door that read “Don’t forget your keys!”
+Whilst this was a little cheeky of him….it was also very thoughtful and extremely kind.

 The Deeper Story